Baluchari sari: History

-In the history of textiles in Bengal, Baluchari came much after muslin.
-Two hundred years ago Baluchari was practiced in a small village called Baluchar in Murshidabad district, from where it got its name.
-In the eighteenth century, Murshidkuli Khan, Nawab of Bengal patronized its rich weaving tradition and brought the craft of making this sari from Dhaka to the Baluchar village in Murshidabad and encouraged the industry to flourish.
-After a flood of the Ganga river and the subsequent submerging of the village, the industry moved to Bishnupur village in Bankura district.
 Baluchari Sari made of tassar silk and a thousand years old when the Jagat Malla king rule in Mallabhum.
 This flourishing trend later declined, especially during British rule, due to political and financial reasons.
 It became a dying craft as most of the weavers were compelled to give up the profession.

 In the first half of twentieth century, Subho Thakur, a famous artist, felt the need to recultivate the rich tradition of Baluchari craft.
 Though Bishnupur was always famous for its silk, he invited Akshay Kumar Das, a master weaver of Bishnupur, to his center to learn the technique of jacquard weaving.
 Sri Das then went back to Bishnupur and worked hard to weave Baluchari on their looms with the financial and moral support of Sri Hanuman Das Sarda of Silk Khadi Seva Mandal.